agemooij/riak-scala-client/README.md

 - Automatic indexing of Scala (case) classes using type classes
 - Auto-retry of fetches and stores (a standard feature of the underlying spray-client library)

-The following Riak (http) API features are still under construction:
+The following Riak (http) API features are not supported at this time:

 - Link walking
 - Map Reduce